The Ultimate Guide to Trading Card Grading

 Surface

-Indentations: Little dents or impressions on the card's surface.
+Indentations: Dents on the surface.

 Choosing A Professional Grading Service